abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/aws/aws-loadbalancer.md

 }
 ```

-If you go to your Route 53 web console, you should see the record you just added
+If you navigate to the Route 53 web console, you will see the newly added record.

 ![aws record added](img/record-added.png)

-From your local device, you can open a web browser
+From your local device, open a web browser to confirm DNS resolution:

 ![reach your website from your new name](img/http-dns-connect.png)

-Web browser doesn't allow usage of websocket without a secure protocol.
-To log in, you need to use `https` protocol.
+Web browsers do not permit WebSocket connections over an insecure protocol.
+To log in, you must use the `https` protocol.

-As you can see, your website is `Not Secured`.
-We are going to add an X.509 SSL certificate to secure your service.
+As you can see, the website is marked `Not Secured`.
+The next step adds an X.509 SSL certificate to secure the service.